WesleyyC/Tic-Tac-Toe/README.md

 Tic-Tac-Toe
 ===========

+`We are currently working on a raspberry pi intergration to bring this virtual board game to an actual board game.`

 A perfect Tic Tac Toe player using the strategy in Newell and Simon's 1972 tic-tac-toe program (http://en.wikipedia.org/wiki/Tic-tac-toe#Strategy).

 Feel free to play around with the code and let me know if there are any bugs.